Couples therapy

 I am committed to working with you as efficiently as possible.
 We will discuss the duration and frequency of therapy in the first session.

-Do you work with infidelity and betrayal traumas?
+Do you work with infidelity and betrayal?

 It’s an inherently traumatising experience to feel the security and trust in your relationship break.
 I work with helping you to first repair the rupture that has been caused and then set out on the path of rebuilding trust and connection.